Baby nappy rash: what does it look like?

 What does nappy rash look like?

 The signs of nappy rash that most people would recognise is an area of angry, red skin (also called erythema) in the nappy area.
-This may have defined spots, or there may be larger red patches of skin; there may also be blisters, pimples, or spots present.
+There may be defined spots, or there may be larger red patches of skin.
+You might also see blisters, pimples, or spots.

 Nappy rash can range in severity from a very slight redness through to an incredibly red, sore, and angry skin inflammation.
 This can cause distress to your baby, as the rash feels painful and itchy.